apache/nutch/README.md

 "Eclipse projects directory" should be already set to the nutch folder.
 Leave the "Create module files near .classpath files" radio button selected.

 Click "Next" on the next screens.
-On the project SDK screen select Java 11 and click "Create". **N.B.** On Mac with homebrew openjdk, use the directory under
+On the project SDK screen select Java 17 (or newer) and click "Create". **N.B.** On Mac with homebrew openjdk, use the directory under _libexec_: `<openjdk_directory>/libexec/openjdk.jdk/Contents/Home`.
-_libexec_: `<openjdk11_directory>/libexec/openjdk.jdk/Contents/Home`.

 Once the project is imported, you will see a popup saying "Ant build scripts found", "Frameworks detected - IvyIDEA Framework detected".
 Click "Import".
 If